What does Religious Affiliation mean?

 There are scholarships and financial aids offered to the students since the tuition can be really high.

-[Also Read: Religion Scholarships available for you]
+[Also Read: Religion Scholarships you can apply]

 There are colleges which don't let students take any of the government aid.
 You have policies for each type of students and LGBT rights.